libmir/mir.net/README.md

 ### Features

- - Fast generic types and handles that are easy to construct, use, and pass between managed and unmanaged code.
+ - Fast generic types that are easy to construct, use, and pass between managed and unmanaged code.
  - Faster than Protocol Buffers as well as any other serialization library because it is completely zero-copy.
  - Requires around half the user code compared to Protocol Buffers.
  - D and C++ implementations are provided via [Mir Algorithm](https://github.com/libmir/mir-algorithm/)